UniversalDependencies/docs/_u-overview/syntax.md

 ### Core Arguments vs. Oblique Modifiers

 The UD taxonomy is centered around the fairly clear distinction between core arguments (subjects, objects, clausal complements) versus other dependents.
-It does not make a distinction between adjuncts and oblique arguments.
+It does not make a distinction between adjuncts (general modifiers) versus oblique arguments (arguments said to be selected by a head but not expressed as a core argument).
+The rest of this section expands on the linguistic basis of these choices, and may be skipped.

+#### The definition of core arguments

+#### Avoiding an argument/adjunct distinction

-This latter distinction is taken to be sufficiently subtle, unclear, and argued over that it is eliminated (echoing the viewpoint of the original Penn Treebank annotators).
+The argument/adjunct distinction is taken to be sufficiently subtle, unclear, and argued over that it is eliminated (echoing the viewpoint of the original Penn Treebank annotators).

 ### A Mixed Functional-Structural System